Robotics Competitions

 Robotics programs require a firm grasp of logistics, planning, and organization.
 In the physical spaces, robotics programs require considerable investment of time and energy in storing and organizing equipment to minimize the need to order equipment which you already have.
 While this sort of logistics may seem straight forward, it can prove very complicated for a robotics classroom.
 For example, Vex Robotics V5 robotics kits include 10 different lengths of screws.
 They include 8 different kinds of spacers, 3 different kinds of nuts, and 2 different kinds of shaft collars.
 This is before you even consider the structural components, which teams are expected to cut to the specific lengths which they need.
 Without a clear organizational system, robotics programs can be extremely wasteful.

 Travelling with a robotics program is even more complicated, as you need to arrange for the safe transport of fragile robots and also so spare parts and tools to repair them.
-I have taken robotics students on two different trips for tournaments, once to Seoul and once to Dallas for the World Championships.
+I have taken robotics students on multiple trips for tournaments, including two international trips to Worlds.
 Both of these trips, I was very careful to structure the trip to give the students time to check and repair damage to their robot before and after the tournament.